cpietrzykowski/docker-support/README.md

 # Docker Support

+devops is not fun, but neither is lack of adequate supports :D

-> DANGER: None of these are intended for production unless *explicitly* indicated.
+> DANGER: covering my ass -- these are intended for development only